Werner to Chelsea: Lampard takes a leaf out of Liverpool's book to sign right player at right time | Goal.com

 The extension proved mutually beneficial, with Leipzig on course for a top-four finish in the Bundesliga thanks to the most prolific season of Werner's career to date.

-Rangnick was initially hopeful that Leipzig could hold on to their prized possession for next season but, by May, that was resigned to offering Werner advice on where he should go next, revealing that he hoped that the 24-year-old would join a counter-attacking side.
+Rangnick was initially hopeful that Leipzig could hold on to their prized possession for next season but, by May, that was resigned to offering Werner advice on where he should go next, revealing that he hoped the 24-year-old would join a counterattacking side.

 "I think he would do better in the hands of a club that is not necessarily defined by possession football," Rangnick told BILD .